thomasvilches/USomicron/README.md

 - modeltime: Int64 \- simulated time (number of days).
 - when_relax: Int64 \- time starting applying double dose in all age groups (keep it 999).
 - turnon and waning: Int64 \- if vaccinated people have oscillations in contact pattern and if waning is on.
 Keep it at 1 and 1.
-- red: Float64 \- Immunity escape of Omicron (0.8).
-- trans: Float64 \- Transmissibility of Omicron compared to Delta (1.35).
-- redred: Float64 \- Booster mitigating of reduction (0.75).
 - nb: Int64 \- Number of booster per person.
-- ddkids and rate_kids: Int64 and Float64 \- day to start increasing the doses for kids, the proportion for increase.
-Not used here.
-- boost_inc_day: Int64 \- Day for booster rate increase.
-- boost_inc: Float64 \- Increase proportion (2x, 3x).
 - change_elig: Int64 \- Day of change in the eligibility for booster.
 - ba: Vector{Int64} \- New eligibility (per vaccine).